George Stephanopoulos: Donald Trump lawsuit

 On March 19, 2024, Donald Trump filed a defamation lawsuit in Florida against ABC News and Stephanopoulos for an undisclosed sum over a March 10 airing of This Week, arguing that Stephanopoulos harmed Trump's reputation by claiming he was found liable for raping the writer E. Jean Carroll.
 The judge presiding over the case stated that the jury did find that Trump forcibly penetrated Carroll with his fingers.
 In July 2024, Judge Cecilia Altonaga, presiding over the suit brought by Trump, denied a motion to dismiss by Stephanopoulos, finding that the technical definition used by the judge in the New York case did not examine the findings made by the jury, which was "sexual abuse", not "rape".
-On December 14, 2024 George Stephanopoulos and ABC News settled the lawsuit, paying $15 million to Donald Trump's presidential library as a charitable contribution, $1 million for Trump's legal fees, and issuing a public apology to Trump for Stephanopoulos repeatedly making false statements about Trump during the interview on March 10.
+On December 14, 2024, George Stephanopoulos and ABC News settled the lawsuit, paying $15 million to Donald Trump's presidential library as a charitable contribution, $1 million for Trump's legal fees, and that ABC would issue a public statement that "ABC News and George Stephanopoulos regret statements regarding President Donald J. Trump made during [the] interview".